jenkins-x/jx-docs/content/getting-started/create-cluster.md

 This will use [kops](https://github.com/kubernetes/kops) on your Amazon account to create a new kubernetes cluster and install Jenkins X.

-To try this out we recommend you follow the [AWS Workshop for Kubernetes](https://github.com/aws-samples/aws-workshop-for-kubernetes/tree/master/01-path-basics/101-start-here#create-aws-cloud9-environment) to setup an AWS Cloud9 IDE session.
+To try this out we recommend you follow the [AWS Workshop for Kubernetes](https://github.com/aws-samples/aws-workshop-for-kubernetes/tree/master/01-path-basics/101-start-here#create-aws-cloud9-environment) to set up an AWS Cloud9 IDE session.

 Then create a new terminal in Cloud9 and try these commands: